-Shell Pipeline Company LP has helped meet America’s energy needs for 95 years as we trace the beginnings of Shell in the pipeline business back to 1919 through the acquisition of Yarhola Pipe Line Company, later renamed Ozark Pipe Line Corporation.
+Shell Pipeline Company LP has helped meet America’s energy needs for 95 years as we trace the beginnings of Shell in the pipeline business back to 1919 through the acquisition of Yarhola Pipe Line Company, later renamed Ozark Pipe Line Company.

 We carry more than 40 different kinds of crude oil and more than 20 different grades of gasoline, as well as diesel fuel, jet fuel, chemicals, ethylene and natural gas liquids – products that are fundamental to the American way of life.

 Brochures for more information about Shell Pipeline and pipeline safety

 For more information about Shell Pipeline and pipeline safety, download our brochures.
 The Baseline and Enhanced brochures provide information to further your awareness and knowledge about our pipeline operations in your community.

 At Shell Pipeline Company, we take steps to preserve the integrity of our pipelines, storage tanks and facilities to help keep them safe, reliable and environmentally sound.

 - We conduct risk and integrity assessments by performing scheduled inspections and integrating data from numerous sources.

 - Using sophisticated computer and telecommunications equipment located along our pipeline system, we monitor our pipelines from our control centers 24 hours a day, seven days a week.
 If a problem is detected, we take quick action to correct it.

 - We conduct frequent ground or aerial surveys along our pipeline routes, looking for any excavation activity or ground discoloration that could indicate a leak.